giabaoAu/ds-asm-2/IdeaProjects/ds-asm-2/README.md

     - gson-2.11.0.jar (Download link: https://repo1.maven.org/maven2/com/google/code/gson/gson/2.11.0/)

 # Note
-1. GET client gets the newest weather data from each content server
+1. GET client gets the newest weather data from each content server.
+It does send its lamport clock, but we are not maintaining this lamport clock, it just updates whatever is newest from Agg Sv
 2. Content Server + Client update their onw clocks from the Agg Sv send back lamport timestamp
 3. If you have done some **manual** testing and would like a restart, please restore the feed.json to this [] and clear the updates.wal
 4. source_id was used as key when updating Agg Sv memory as we want the latest record from each content server
 5. Incase port not release -> netstat -ano | findstr :4567 then taskkill /PID <PID> /F

 # Compile All Files
 javac -cp "out;gson-2.11.0.jar" -d out src/main/java/org/example/*.java